Focused Resources = Maximum Results

 Leadership Tools: Focused Resources equals Maximum Results.

-Consider a softball, a javelin and a dart.
+Consider a dodgeball, softball, dart, or javelin.
 All are thrown by a human with similar degrees of energy.
-Of those three which one has the highest likelihood of killing something if it were thrown at it?
+Of those four, which one has the highest likelihood of killing something if it were thrown at it?

-• A dart is extremely sharp (focused) however it has very little overall weight behind it.
-For this reason it can accelerate quickly like a person acting alone.
-This had advantages at times but this is why initiatives championed by only one person usually fall short of their goals.
+3. A dart is extremely sharp (focused) however it has very little overall weight behind it.
+For this reason, it can accelerate quickly like a person acting alone.
+This has advantages at times, but this is why initiatives championed by only one person usually fall short of their goals.

-• A javelin (spear) has a point that is sharp though not quite as sharp as the dart yet it has a lot of mass behind the tip of the spear and therefore transfers a lot of the energy it was sent off with to the target.
+4. A javelin (spear) has a point that is sharp though not quite as sharp as the dart, yet it has a lot of mass behind the tip of the spear and therefore transfers a lot of the energy it was sent off with to the target.